Towards Mitigating Modality Bias in Vision-Language Models for Temporal Action Localization: Conclusion

 \section{Conclusion}

-In this study, we present ActionVLM, a Vision-Language Model (VLM) tailored for Temporal Action Localization (TAL).
-While conventional VLMs suffer from modality bias in vision-centric tasks, our feature aggregation formulation preserves visual grounding and selectively incorporates complementary language cues through language advantage estimation and debiasing residual reweighting.
-Extensive experiments show that ActionVLM effectively alleviates modality bias and enables language to serve as a reliable source of semantic refinement.
-Consequently, ActionVLM achieves consistent gains across TAL benchmarks, with notable improvements under visual ambiguity where prior methods struggle.
-Given its simplicity and negligible overhead, our debiasing formulation offers a practical path toward robust, vision-grounded multimodal learning.
+In this study, we present ActionVLM, a vision-centric VLM for Temporal Action Localization (TAL) that explicitly addresses modality bias.
+Rather than allowing language to dominate prediction through shortcut correlations, our framework preserves visual grounding and invokes language only when it provides measurable benefit, through language advantage estimation and debiased residual aggregation.
+In this way, ActionVLM enables language to refine rather than override visual grounding.
+Extensive experiments show that this design not only alleviates modality bias and improves robustness under visual ambiguity, but also yields consistent gains across TAL benchmarks with negligible overhead.
+More broadly, our results suggest a practical multimodal alternative to purely visual scaling, pointing toward robust video understanding by better calibrating language priors rather than relying solely on ever larger visual data and models.